top of page

 Empower Parents

-Our free platform empowers parents about their children's rights to financial support through peer to peer sharing of experiences and information.
+Our free platform empowers parents on their children's rights to financial support through peer to peer sharing of experiences and information.

-Creating a safer environment in the workplace for employees through corporate policy, awareness and workshops
+Creating a safer work environment through tailored corporate training.

 FELICITY AN GUEST

-My own journey started in 2011 which I often refer to as entering the dark underbelly of the injustice system.
-The nightmare started when I asked for a divorce in December 2010 and in March 2011 I was emailed a divorce decree that I had not participated in or agreed to.
-His fraudulent divorce was set aside in August 2011 and the legitimate divorce eventually went through on my birthday in August 2012 but it did not end there.
+My own journey started in 2010 when I asked for a divorce, whilst I thought I was still negotiating I was emailed a divorce decree.
+This fraudulent divorce was set aside in August 2011 and the legitimate divorce eventually went through on my birthday in August 2012 but it did not end there.

-I then entered into the maintenance system where I spent many days in the maintenance courts, out of frustration and desperation I eventually applied for a protection order for economic abuse to protect my adult neurodiverse child who needs care for the rest of his life.
+I then entered into the maintenance system and have been in it since.
+Out of frustration and desperation I eventually applied for a protection order for economic abuse in 2014 to protect my adult neurodiverse child who needs care for the rest of his life.

 Economic abuse is a violent tool, it is a major contributor to gender inequality, poverty and gender based violence due to historic power imbalances and ongoing gender injustice.
 South Africa is in crisis however gender based violence is endemic in South Africa and whilst we have progressive legislation it does not equate to implementation and protection.
 The covert forms of domestic violence are not prioritised due to the overwhelming need to protect women against physical and sexual abuse however in the absence of understanding coercive controlling behaviour we will not effectively reduce the vulnerability of our most vulnerable, women and children.